-One Managed Investment Funds Limited (OMIFL) and One Investment Administration Limited (OIAL) are involved in 3 separate litigation matters which have arisen as a result of the collapse of the iProsperity Group (IPG) whereby OMIFL and OIAL are being sued by various investors in IPG funds (IPG Litigation).
+One Managed Investment Funds Limited (OMIFL) is involved in 2 separate litigation matters which have arisen as a result of the collapse of the iProsperity Group (IPG) whereby OMIFL is being sued by various investors in IPG funds (IPG Litigation).
 The IPG Litigation does not involve or include the Trust itself or the Linkletter's Place property.
-The IPG Litigation is being vigorously defended by OMIFL and OIAL and there will be no impact on the Trust itself or on the Linkletter's Place property (or any other trust involving OMIFL or OIAL) as a result of the IPG Litigation.
+The IPG Litigation is being vigorously defended by OMIFL and there will be no impact on the Trust itself or on the Linkletter's Place property (or any other trust involving OMIFL) as a result of the IPG Litigation.

-The Group has no other contingent assets or contingent liabilities as at 30 June 2022 (2021: \$nil).
+The Group has no other contingent assets or contingent liabilities as at 30 June 2023 (2022: \$nil).

-Directors' declaration 30 June 2022
+Directors' declaration 30 June 2023